Technology

 Online advertisements

-With the rise of Programmatic advertising, savvy marketers can bid on ads which will then be displayed to users.
-The pre-programmed software can target consumers, similar to how the recommendations system works on to Netflix and Amazon.
+With the rise of Programmatic advertising, savvy marketers can bid on ads that will be displayed to users.
+The pre-programmed software can target consumers, similar to how the recommendations system works on Netflix and Amazon.
 Companies collect data for this purpose.
-They wish to define their ideal customer, then bid on ads that only they will see in order to maximize value.
+They wish to define their ideal customer, then bid on ads only they will see to maximize value.

 Automated Customer Service

-Call centres and support centres use automation for many of their processes.
-It may be simple stuff such as an automatic reply to your email, or slightly more complicated with completing queries, compiling data from multiple sources and listing it for support staff to see.
+Call centers and support centers use automation for many of their processes.
+It may be simple stuff, such as an automatic reply to your email, or slightly more complicated with completing queries, compiling data from multiple sources, and listing it for support staff to see.

-Ideally, much of the repetitive and mundane tasks will be done entirely by automation, allowing sales and support staff to dedicate their time communicating with their customers.
+Ideally, much of the repetitive and mundane tasks will be done entirely by automation, allowing sales and support staff to dedicate time to communicating with their customers.

-You may even have come across ‘chat support bots’.
-They have a large set of predetermined rules to try and help with basic support needs before forwarding the request onto a real person.
+You may even have come across ‘chat support bots.’
+They have a large set of predetermined rules to try and help with basic support needs before forwarding the request to a natural person.

 Artificial Intelligence

-So what is AI and how does it differ from automation?
-As mentioned earlier, the lines are slightly blurred, but the crucial distinction to remember is that automation software and hardware cannot function without human input.
+So what is AI, and how does it differ from automation?
+As mentioned earlier, the lines are slightly blurred, but the crucial distinction is that automation software and hardware cannot function without human input.

-AI, on the other hand, are designed to mimic human intelligence and function independently, with traits such as learning, planning, reasoning, problem-solving, manipulation, and the ability to perceive motion and sound.
+On the other hand, AI is designed to mimic human intelligence and function independently, with traits such as machine learning, planning, reasoning, problem-solving, manipulation, and the ability to perceive motion and sound.

 What Can An AI Do?

-Where-as automotive software must follow orders like a soldier, AI can also be given rules, but it can carry out tasks without being explicitly told.
+Whereas automotive software must follow orders like a soldier, AI can also be given rules but can carry out tasks without being explicitly told.

 This type of intelligence is called machine learning, whereby the AI uses patterns and inference instead of operating according to specific instructions.